mdolidon/endlines/README.md

 ### From source

 - Local install : `make; make test` ; if satisfied, move the `endlines` executable to your local path.
-- Global install : `make; make test; sudo make install` should suffice.
+- Global install : `make; make test; sudo make install` will put an `endlines` executable in `/usr/local/bin`.

-## Operating systems

 Endlines is known to have been compiled and run out of the box on Apple OSX, several Linux distributions and IBM AIX.
 I provide support for all POSIX compliant operating sytems.

-Endlines *may* compile and run on Windows provided the proper POSIX header files are available.
-I won't provide any support for it, but pull requests helping with Windows support will be welcome.
+I won't provide any support for Windows, but pull requests dealing with it will be welcome.

-## News

-Version 1.9.1 fixes a theoritical corner-case where a read-error during the second pass would not be properly reported, only while the `--final` flag is used.
-OSX version kindly compiled and offered by @biziclop

-Versions 1.9 got the "--final" option, outputs normal messages to standard output instead of standard error stream, and allows short flags collapsing.

-Versions 1.8.x got safe for concurrent launches.